VivekNakrani/ChainLink/README.md

 ## Getting Started

-Follow these steps to set up and run DigiWalletHub on your local machine:
+Follow these steps to set up and run DecentTweet on your local machine:

 1. Clone this repository: `git clone [repository URL]`
 2. Navigate to the project directory: `cd ChainLink`